February 5, 2006

 One thing remains clear, though - Amazon have their own A9.com search engine, and by incorporating their own advertising program, they almost certainly intend to take a greater share of the search market.

-Questions?
-Discuss this in our Internet Business forums for help and advice
+Discuss this in the Internet Business forums

 Story link: Amazon to launch contextual advertising program